mjthurber/Tahanan_Candle/README.md

 # Tahanan Candle Company

 ## Description
 This website is for a small, Filipina-owned candle company based in SLC, Utah.
-We created this project to help the client sell their uniquely sented candles inspired from Philippines scents and culture.
+We created this project to help the client sell their uniquely scented candles inspired from Philippines scents and culture.

 ## Table of Contents